chuyunshen/poet/README.md

 Feel free to open an issue and/or make a pull request.

 ## Copyright and License
-Genie is released under the [MIT License](https://opensource.org/licenses/MIT).
+Poet is released under the [MIT License](https://opensource.org/licenses/MIT).